 To minimize the glare from oncoming traffic, MTO recommends looking “up and beyond slightly to the right of oncoming traffic.”
 Use the rearview mirror anti-glare feature to reduce the glare from cars behind you.

 Adjust your speed and always consider road and weather conditions.
-Speed related crashes account for 37% of night driving fatalities, compared to 21% during the day.
-Driving at night lowers visibility and shorter reaction times; be mindful of your speed.
+Speed-related crashes account for 37% of night driving fatalities, compared to 21% during the day.
+Driving at night lowers visibility and results in shorter reaction times; be mindful of your speed.

 Dirty, cloudy headlamps can lower the illumination of your lights.
 It can comprise how far ahead you can see when driving at night.
 If you notice the lenses are yellowed, it’s time to restore or replace the headlamps.